LucasLeRay/personal-website/src/articles/real-time-tweets-analysis-aws.md

 But things get more complicated when it comes to real-world scenarios.
 For example, how do you do sentiment analysis in real time and in the cloud?

-In this article, I will show you how to take advantage of cloud providers to build these kinds of applications.
-More precisely, we are going to build a **Real-time Tweets sentiment analysis program with AWS** (Amazon Web Services).
+In this article, you'll learn how to take advantage of cloud providers to build such applications.
+More precisely, you are going to build a **Real-time Tweets sentiment analysis program with AWS** (Amazon Web Services).

 The full code of this tutorial is **[available on GitHub](https://github.com/LucasLeRay/twitter-stream-aws)**, feel free to use it for your next project ! **(Don't forget the star 👀)**